General S3 FAQs

 Q: What performance does S3 Intelligent-Tiering offer?

 S3 Intelligent-Tiering frequent and infrequent access tiers provide low latency and high throughput performance.
 The Archive Access tier has the same performance as S3 Glacier, and the Deep Archive Access tier has the same performance as the S3 Glacier Deep Archive storage class.
 You should only activate the archive access tiers if your objects can be accessed asynchronously by your application.
-If the object you are retrieving is stored in the Archive or Deep Archive Access tiers, before you can retrieve the object you must first restore a copy using RestoreObject.
+If the object you are retrieving is stored in the Archive or Deep Archive Access tiers, before you can retrieve the object you must first restore an object using RestoreObject.
 For information about restoring archived objects, see Restoring Archived Objects.
 Objects in the Archive Access tier are moved to the Frequent Access tier in 3-5 hours and within 12 hours if they are in the Deep Archive Access tier.
 If you need faster access to an object in the Archive Access tier, you can pay for faster retrieval by using the console to select the expedited retrieval speed option.

 Q: How durable and available is S3 Intelligent-Tiering?